I believe in connection, creativity, hard work, and french fries. Lots of french fries.

 These days, I wear many hats and titles, but at the core of it, I’m simply a storyteller.
 Sometimes that means taking photographs, strategizing about or for brands, writing, speaking, or teaching.
 Sometimes it means helping others harness something in who they are and what they do, in order to make their impact in the world, reach the right people, and connect and serve a growing audience.

 I’ve walked the path you’re on, through the dense forest of uncertainty that leaves you feeling stuck.
-I know what it takes to take the great risk of pursuing your dream.
+I know how terrifying it is to commit to the great risk of pursuing your dream.
 I know the hard work it takes, day-in and day-out just to stay afloat.
 I know how frustrating it is to feel like you’re spinning your wheels.
 Like you have so much talent, so much magic to offer the world, but yet you’re struggling to connect, to grow, to progress.
 Like I said—I’ve been in the dense forest you’re stuck in.
 And I know the way out.
-So let’s kick off your transformation.